 Silicon Extraction from Recycled Solar Cells

-This page presents innovative patents for silicon extraction from waste solar cells, using:
+This page presents patents & research papers for silicon extraction from waste solar cells, using:

 - Alkali and Acid Leaching Methods – Molten alkali leaching for selective silicon and silver recovery, wet purification with sequential alkali-acid dissolution, and sodium hydroxide followed by mixed nitric-hydrofluoric acid treatment.